Dow Corning Measures Companies’ Attitudes toward Alternative

 liters of diesel on an annual basis.

-assist other manufacturers with measuring their company’s energy and potential
+calculator to assist other manufacturers with measuring their company’s

-CO2 savings through the use of proper machine
+energy and potential CO2 savings through the use of

 This international study was conducted via telephone and e-mail